stoneyrh/gSOAP/gsoap/samples/databinding/README.md

     xsd__duration = #import "custom/duration.h"

-Here, we omitted the second field, because `xsd__duration` is the name that wsdl2h uses to identify and use this type for our code.
-The third field is omitted to let wsdl2h use `xsd__duration *` for pointers or `std::shared_ptr<xsd__duration>` if smart pointers are enabled.
+Here, we omitted the second and third parts, because `xsd__duration` is the name that wsdl2h uses for this type in our generated code so we should leave the `use` part unspecified.
+The third part is omitted to let wsdl2h use `xsd__duration *` for pointers or `std::shared_ptr<xsd__duration>` if smart pointers are enabled.

 To map `xsd:string` to `wchar_t*` wide strings:

     xsd__string = | wchar_t* | wchar_t*

-Note that the first field is empty, because `wchar_t` is a C type and does not need to be declared.
-A `ptruse` field is given so that we do not end up generating the wrong pointer types, such as `wchar_t**` and `std::shared_ptr<wchar_t>`.
+Note that the first part is empty, because `wchar_t` is a C type and does not need to be declared.
+A `ptruse` part is also defined in this example, but does not need to be because the `use` part `wchar_t*` is already a pointer.

-When the auto-generated declaration should be preserved but the `use` or `ptruse` fields replaced, then we use an ellipsis for the declaration part:
+When the auto-generated declaration should be preserved but the `use` or `ptruse` parts replaced, then we use an ellipsis for the declaration part:

     prefix__type = ... | use | ptruse